Enable visitors to save and access their payment, shipping, and order information.

 Before you begin, keep in mind:

-- Click on the profile you want to edit.
+- Click the profile you want to edit.

 Customize account emails

-Customer Account holders receive the following automated emails from your site:
+Customer account holders receive these automated emails from your site:

 - Account created